etzm/iscc-sum/docs/isum-plan.md

 1. ✅ Start with Checkpoints 1-3 to get basic functionality working
 2. ✅ Add Checkpoint 4 for proper output
-3. ⚠️ Implement Checkpoint 5 for robustness (basic error handling done)
+3. ✅ Implement Checkpoint 5 for robustness
 4. ❌ Follow with Checkpoints 6-7 for quality
 5. ❌ Complete with Checkpoints 8-9 for release